binocarlos/powerstrip-mesosphere-demo/README.md

 Using Powerstrip, we can use the Flocker local storage migration feature to move the data to a new server.
 This means we are treating the container and the data as an atomic unit - when Marathon re-schedules the container to another machine - Flocker moves the data alongside it!

-We could also use MongoDB sharding but started out with m1.small machines and need to upgrade to c3.xlarge machines - we need a way to migrate the initial data whatever we do!
+We could use MongoDB sharding but started out with m1.small machines and need to upgrade to c3.xlarge machines - we need a way to migrate the initial data whatever we do!

 ## Demo